Zeroxdan/W95_Pipes/README.md

 - First Upload
-- I've made progress on the project, but I've been stuck trying to make the pipes be related to each other in 3D space.
+- I've made progress on the project, but I've been stuck trying to make the pipes relate to each other in 3D space.

 I'm considering using Colliders / Physics instead of maths.